Skip to content

 3. Prepare the collaboration space

-Whether virtual or physical, have clear lanes for steps, time, pain points, actors, and tools.
+Whether virtual or physical, have clear lanes for mission/business process blocks, time, pain points, actors, and information flow.

 4. Send pre-read materials